Multi-tenancy implementation with PostgreSQL: Learn through a simple real-world example

 Then, to differentiate each tenant role, a role inherited from the base role is assigned to each tenant upon creation:

-Next, the database connection information for each tenant will be stored in the tenants table:
+Next, the database connection information for each tenant will be stored in the tenants

-This mechanism provides each tenant with its own database role, and these roles share the permissions granted to the crm_tenant role.
+This mechanism provides each tenant with its own database role, and these roles share the permissions granted to the crm_tenant

-We can then define the permission scope for tenants using the crm_tenant role:
+We can then define the permission scope for tenants using the crm_tenant

-• Tenants should have CRUD access to all CRM system resource tables.
+- Tenants should have CRUD access to all CRM system resource tables.

-• Tenants should not be able to modify the tenants table, and only the id and db_user fields should be visible to them for querying their own tenant id when performing database operations.
+fields should be visible to them for querying their own tenant id when performing database operations.

 Once the roles for tenants are set up, when a tenant requests access to the service, we can interact with the database using the database role representing that tenant:

-Secure tenant data using Postgres Row-Level Security
+Secure tenant data using PostgreSQL Row-Level Security

 By default, tables have no row security policies.
 To utilize RLS, you need to enable it for the table and create security policies that execute every time the table is accessed.

-Taking the customers table in the CRM system as an example, we'll enable RLS and create a security policy to restrict each tenant only have access to their own customers' data:
+table in the CRM system as an example, we'll enable RLS and create a security policy to restrict each tenant only have access to their own customers' data:

 for all

-• for all (optional) indicates that this access policy will be used for select, insert, update, and delete operations on the table.
-You can specify an access policy for specific operations using for followed by the command keyword.
+operations on the table.
+You can specify an access policy for specific operations usingfor

-• as restrictive specifies the enforcement mode of the policy, indicating that access should be strictly limited.
-By default, a table can have multiple policies, multiple permissive policies will be combined with an OR relationship.
-In this scenario, we declare this policy as restrictive because we want this policy check to be mandatory for users belonging to CRM system tenants.
+specifies the enforcement mode of the policy, indicating that access should be strictly limited.
+By default, a table can have multiple policies, multiplepermissive

-• with check expression defines the constraint necessary when modifying data rows (insert or update), guaranteeing that tenants can only add or update records for themselves.
+), guaranteeing that tenants can only add or update records for themselves.

 Using RLS to constrain tenant access to our resource tables offers several benefits:

-• It centrally controls data access permissions between different tenants at the database level, mitigating the risk of vulnerabilities or inconsistencies in the application, thus enhancing system security.
+conditions in the application code, simplifying it and reducing the likelihood of errors. - It centrally controls data access permissions between different tenants at the database level, mitigating the risk of vulnerabilities or inconsistencies in the application, thus enhancing system security.

 However, there are some points to note:

-• RLS policies are executed for every row of data.
+- RLS policies are executed for every row of data.
 If the query conditions within the RLS policy are too complex, it could significantly impact system performance.
 Fortunately, our tenant data check query is simple enough and won't affect performance.
 If you plan to implement other functionalities using RLS later, you can follow the Row-Level Security performance recommendations from Supabase to optimize RLS performance.

-• RLS policies don't automatically populate tenant_id during insert operations.
+operations.
 They only restrict tenants to inserting their own data.
 This means that when inserting data, we still need to provide the tenant ID, which is inconsistent with the querying process and can lead to confusion during development, increasing the likelihood of errors (this will be addressed in subsequent steps).

-In addition to the customers table, we need to apply the same operations to all CRM system resource tables (this process may be a bit tedious, but we can write a program to configure it during table initialization), thus isolating data from different tenants.
+table, we need to apply the same operations to all CRM system resource tables (this process may be a bit tedious, but we can write a program to configure it during table initialization), thus isolating data from different tenants.

 Create trigger function for data inserting

-To achieve a similar convenience as RLS for data insertion, we need the database be able to handle tenant_id automatically during data insertion.
+To achieve a similar convenience as RLS for data insertion, we need the database be able to handle tenant_id

 This has a clear benefit: at the application development level, we no longer need to consider which tenant the data belongs to, reducing the likelihood of errors and easing our mental burden when developing multi-tenant applications.

-Fortunately, Postgres provides powerful trigger functionality.
+Fortunately, PostgreSQL provides powerful trigger functionality.

 Triggers are special functions associated with tables that automatically execute specific actions (such as insert, update, or delete) when performed on the table.
 These actions can be triggered at the row level (for each row) or statement level (for the entire statement).
 With triggers, we can execute custom logic before or after specific database operations, allowing us to easily achieve our goal.

-First, let's create a trigger function set_tenant_id to be executed before each data insertion:
+First, let's create a trigger function set_tenant_id

-Next, associate this trigger function with the customers table for insert operations (similar to enabling RLS for a table, this trigger function needs to be associated with all relevant tables):
+table for insert operations (similar to enabling RLS for a table, this trigger function needs to be associated with all relevant tables):

-This way, we achieve automatic handling of tenant_id at the database level during data insertion by tenants.
+at the database level during data insertion by tenants.

 Summary